awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.SSL.md

 ## FIPS support<a name="Appendix.Oracle.Options.SSL.FIPS"></a>

-Amazon RDS for Oracle enables you to use the Federal Information Processing Standard \(FIPS\) standard for 140\-2\.
+RDS for Oracle allows you to use the Federal Information Processing Standard \(FIPS\) standard for 140\-2\.
 FIPS 140\-2 is a United States government standard that defines cryptographic module security requirements\.
-You enable the FIPS standard by setting the setting `FIPS.SSLFIPS_140` to `TRUE` for the Oracle SSL option\.
-When FIPS 140\-2 is configured for SSL, the cryptographic libraries are designed to encrypt data between the client and the Oracle DB instance\.
+You turn on the FIPS standard by setting `FIPS.SSLFIPS_140` to `TRUE` for the Oracle SSL option\.
+When FIPS 140\-2 is configured for SSL, the cryptographic libraries encrypt data between the client and the RDS for Oracle DB instance\.

-You can enable the FIPS setting with the following Oracle database versions and editions:
+You can turn on the FIPS setting with the following Oracle database versions and editions:
 + 19\.0\.0\.0: All versions, all editions including Standard Edition Two
 + 12\.2\.0\.1: All versions, all editions including Standard Edition Two
 + 12\.1\.0\.2: Version 2 and later, all editions including Standard Edition Two

 Clients must use the cipher suite that is FIPS\-compliant\.
-When establishing a connection, the client and Oracle DB instance negotiate which cipher suite to use when transmitting messages back and forth\.
+When establishing a connection, the client and RDS for Oracle DB instance negotiate which cipher suite to use when transmitting messages back and forth\.
 The following table shows the FIPS\-compliant SSL cipher suites for each TLS version\.

 ****